Haleshot/Haleshot.github.io/content/post/marimo/index.md

 {{< toc >}}

-I came across marimo from a TL;DR newsletter (finally going through something regularly with passion pays off!) which I have a habit of going through daily; for personal interests, passion and curating of resources to use in personal/group projects as I'm an open-source enthusiast who likes contributing too.
+I came across [marimo](https://marimo.io/) from the [TL;DR](https://tldr.tech/) newsletter (finally going through something regularly with passion pays off!) which I have a habit of going through daily; for personal interests, passion and curating of resources to use in personal/group projects as I'm an open-source enthusiast who likes contributing too.
 This exciting discovery immediately caught my attention, promising to revolutionize the way we interact with Python notebooks (which I associate with regularly).
-Let's dive into what makes marimo so special and how it's addressing long-standing issues in the notebook ecosystem.
+Let's dive into what makes [marimo](https://marimo.io/) so special and how it's addressing long-standing issues in the notebook ecosystem.

 {{< toc hide_on="xl" >}}

 ## 1. What is marimo?

-After stumbling upon marimo in my daily newsletter dive (shout out to [TLDR](https://tldr.tech/)), I couldn't help but get excited about its potential.
-So, what exactly is this intriguing new tool?

-**marimo** is a *reactive notebook for Python* that's shaking up the way we think about and interact with computational notebooks.
+**[marimo](https://marimo.io/)** is a *reactive notebook for Python* that's shaking up the way we think about and interact with computational notebooks.
 It's not just another Jupyter alternative; it's a ground-up reimagining of what a Python notebook can be.

 {{% callout note %}}
-At its core, marimo models notebooks as **dataflow graphs**, creating a dynamic and interconnected environment for your code.
+At its core, marimo models notebooks as **[Directed Acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)**, creating a dynamic and interconnected environment for your code.
 {{% /callout %}}

 How I see the dataflow graph working for marimo: